kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	:scale: 35
 	:width: 800px

 What have we lost by running only half the factorial?
-Let's write out the full design and matrix of all interactions, then construct the :math:`\mathrm{X}` matrix for the least squares model.
+Let's write out the full design and matrix of all interactions, then construct the :math:`\mathbf{X}` matrix for the least squares model.

 .. tabularcolumns:: |c||c|c|c||c|c|c|c|c|